Descanonge/neba/docs/source/configuration.rst

      child = ChildScheme

-   which automatically transform the attribute in a :class:`traitlets.Instance`.
+   which automatically call ``subscheme()`` under the hood.
 This is shorter but can be confusing, in particular for static type checkers.

-The principal scheme, at the root of the configuration tree, is the :class:`Application<.application.ApplicationBase>`.
+The principal scheme, at the root of the configuration tree, is the :class:`application<.application.ApplicationBase>`.
 It can hold directly all your parameters, or nested sub-schemes.
 It will be responsible to gather the parameters from configuration files and the command line.